 As the disease progresses the patient has difficulty carrying out tasks of daily living such as bathing, handling finances, grooming, dressing, and preparing meals.
-Once the activities of daily living become impaired, independence is significantly lost, and a patient will need to adjust their living environment.
+This is the point at which independence is significantly impaired and a patient will need to adjust their living environment.

 Those with advanced dementia are dependent on others for care.
 They have a very limited memory and usually are not oriented to place, time, and often name.
 Patients with “advanced dementia” may not know the name of his or her spouse or children.